Table of contents

 Voltaire clearly stated his belief that, “The right to free speech is more important than the content of the speech.”
 As a result of criticism of the French government of the day, Voltaire was twice sentenced to prison and once to temporary exile to England.

 George Orwell is one of the world’s most famous writers and social commentators.
 His writing exposed the unjust sufferings of the poor and unemployed.
 However, he is remembered by many for his warnings against totalitarianism and his defence of freedom of speech.
 Indeed, he famously wrote, ‘If liberty means anything at all it means the right to tell people what they do not want to hear.’

 The right to freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights (UDHR).
 Article 19 of the UDHR states that “everyone shall have the right to hold opinions without interference”.

 Freedom of Speech Under attack today

-When attempting to restrict the speech of our political opponents it is important to remember that laws are universal.
-They apply to everyone.
-When we limit the freedom of speech about political opponents, we limit our own.
+Freedom of speech has came under attack following the presidency of Donald Trump.
+He irresponsibly used his freedom of speech many times.
+However, when we attempt to restrict the speech of our political opponents (e.g. Trump), it is important to remember that laws are universal.
+So when we limit the freedom of speech of our political opponents, we also limit our own.

-If laws can be used against the most powerful in our society, they will certainly be used against the rest of us.
-I found this to my disappointment.
-I am being sued for defamation for expressing my concerns around local government corruption in Queensland.
-Some of the concerns I raised ended with criminal convictions!
+If laws to restrict freedom of speech can be used against the most powerful in our society, they will certainly be used against the rest of us.
+Indeed I know this all too well.
+I am currently being sued for defamation for expressing my concerns around local government corruption in Queensland.

-I will certainly be doing my best to put the argument for freedom of speech; indeed, I will put everything I have on the line to defend it.
+I am doing my best to put the argument for freedom of speech; indeed, I will put everything I have on the line to defend it.